Welcome to SFPSMom!

-When the girls enrolled in kindergarten, I was very eager to support their learning.
-I wanted to understand our schools reading program, and the “new math” they were teaching in school.
-I also needed guidance at times in dealing with their behavior.
-When I ran out of ideas, I asked teachers at my daughters’ school for advice and for information.
+When my girls started kindergarten, I was eager to support their learning.
+I wanted to understand the school reading program, and the “new math” they were learning.
+I also needed guidance in dealing with their behavior.
+When I ran out of ideas, I asked teachers for advice and information.
 Many of the teachers I sought advice from were parents themselves.
-Having worked with hundreds of elementary aged students, they were experts on working with children of my girls age.
-I also did a lot of online research.
-During this process, I came across a wealth of information.
+Their help was invaluable!
+As an avid researcher, I also found a wealth of information online.

 …much of the information and resources I had collected was written from a very academic perspective.

-As an active parent at my girls’ school, I found myself sharing much of what I learned with other parents who had questions as well.
+I yearned to share what I learned with other parents.
 Unfortunately, much of the information and resources I had collected was written from a very academic perspective.
-It was easy for me to understand because I had been trained in “education-ese” and knew all the acronyms (e.g. CST, ELL, IEP).
-In order to share this information with other families, I needed to adapt it to make it more readable and parent-friendly.
-It was out of this process, that I began to write this blog.
+I had been trained in “education-ese” and knew many of the terms and acronyms (e.g. SES, EL, IEP) I read.
+But to the untrained eye, this information wasn’t accessible.
+As I became an active school volunteer, I found myself adapting the information I found into parent-friendly resources for other busy families seeking answers as well.
+It was out of this process, that I began this blog.

-At the same time as I have been exploring being an active parent, I have also been working in local public school systems to implement education programs.
-In the past, I have coached and advised teachers, principals and district administrators on ways to create healthy, equitable school communities.
+At the same time, I continued working in Bay Area schools to implement education programs.
+I have coached and advised teachers, principals and district administrators on ways to create healthy, equitable school communities.
 Through the years, I have gained extensive experience on youth leadership, college and career-going culture, academic literacy, racial and cultural diversity, and parent engagement.
-Most recently, I have been working as a Teacher on Special Assignment to support teachers district-wide in using assessment and other student data to support school improvement.
+Most recently, I worked as a school improvement coach and in the district data office helping teachers, principals and district administrators implement support school improvement initiatives.

 This blog is for parents who are…

 - interested in learning and growing with their children